AngelPerales10/Soundspot/readme.md

 ### Web UI Feature:
 <img src=".\webshortcut\files\soundspotss.png" alt="image" width="auto" height="auto">
-Fully customizable Web UI for direct links to all music resources.
-Use HTML to add links to playlists as well.
+Code provided as a base to customizae a Web UI for direct links to all music resources.
+Add features you wish you had better access to.

 ---